-Fourth, we wondered whether reward and frustration memories established via DAN-i1864 activation differ in their locomotor 'footprint'; that is, whether these two kinds of associative memory can modulate both rate and direction of lateral head movements (HCs) (Paisios et al., 2017; Thane et al., 2019; Toshima et al., 2019).
+Fourth, we wondered whether reward and frustration memories established via DAN-i1864 activation differ in their locomotor 'footprint'; that is, associative memories can modulate both rate and direction of lateral head movements (head casts, HC) (Paisios et al., 2017; Thane et al., 2019; Toshima et al., 2019).
 In comparison to larvae that underwent unpaired training, forward training promoted head casts when crawling away, rather than when crawling towards the odour, whereas the opposite was the case upon backward training (Fig. 2A).
-Likewise, forward and backward training promoted HCs reorienting the larvae towards and away from the odour, respectively (Fig. 2B).
-In addition, upon forward training we observed that the runs towards the odour were faster than those away from it (Fig. 2C); this was surprising given that in 13 previous datasets, tendencies for such run speed modulation, which can be recognized in about half of the cases, had never reached statistical significance

-(Paisios et al., 2017; Saumweber et al., 2018; Schleyer et al., 2015, 2020; Thane et al., 2019; Toshima et al., 2019; Weiglein et al., 2019, 2021).
+Likewise, forward and backward training promoted head casts reorienting the larvae towards and away from the odour, respectively (Fig. 2B).
+In addition, upon forward training we observed that the runs towards the odour were faster than those away from it (Fig. 2C); this was surprising given that in 13 previous datasets tendencies for such run speed modulation, which can be recognized in about half of the cases, had never reached statistical significance (Paisios et al., 2017; Saumweber et al., 2018; Schleyer et al., 2015; Schleyer et al., 2020; Thane et al., 2019; Toshima et al., 2019; Weiglein et al., 2019; Weiglein et al., 2021).
 In any event, these analyses show that reward and frustration memories established by DAN-i1864 are behaviourally expressed through opposite modulations of the same aspects of locomotion.